 Here it should be noted that the advised protocol for taking Athletic Greens is to mix them with cold water and drink it first thing in the morning on an empty stomach.
 It’s also advised to wait at least thirty minutes before eating or drinking anything else (yes, even coffee!).

 According to the folks at Athletic Greens, drinking it on an empty stomach and waiting to eat or drink anything else helps ensure that your body is able to absorb as many nutrients as possible.
-Caffeine, for example, has been shown to limit your body’s ability to absorb b-vitamins, so pouring a cup of coffee immediately after drinking Athletic Greens can limit their effectiveness.
+Caffeine, for example, has been shown to limit your body’s ability to absorb b-vitamins, so pouring a cup of coffee immediately after drinking Athletic Greens can limit its effectiveness.

 One of the main things that I’ve noticed with Athletic Greens is that I feel more alert more quickly in the mornings.
 There’s something to be said about hydrating immediately upon waking up on its own, but I find it’s particularly energizing to hydrate with Athletic Greens.
 I’ve also found that I’m able to hold myself more accountable to hydrating first thing in the morning now that I’m drinking Athletic Greens– my mindset is that I’m paying a lot of money for these supplements, so I’d be wasting money if I didn’t follow the advised protocol or drink it daily.